SecureAuthCorp/saidp-sdk-java/README.md

 Requirements:
 ------------
-Requires Java 1.6 or Newer
+Requires Java 1.7 or Newer
-Requires ant to build the package
+Requires gradle to build the package

 Building:
 --------